 Given the severely constrained environment, we have taken two actions: 1) We and our supply chain partners are adding capacity as fast as possible, but are facing equipment, materials and people shortages and delays; 2) We extended the cancellation and reschedule window to longer than normal to confirm that there is high confidence in the backlog placed on us.
 This way, when we build a product using constrained capacity, we know that it will ship out and the customer will not cancel before we deliver.

-Many customers have asked us to provide a solution for prioritized capacity beyond the short term (next 5–6 months), where our capacity is over-subscribed.
-With that in mind we would like to introduce the Microchip Preferred Supply Program (PSP) and offer you the option to receive prioritized capacity in the second half of 2021 and the first half of 2022.
+Many customers have asked us to provide a solution for prioritised capacity beyond the short term (next 5–6 months), where our capacity is over-subscribed.
+With that in mind we would like to introduce the Microchip Preferred Supply Program (PSP) and offer you the option to receive prioritised capacity in the second half of 2021 and the first half of 2022.
 The Preferred Supply Program has the following elements:

 12 months of continuous, non-cancellable and non-reschedulable backlog.

 Capacity priority will be for the second 6 months of the next 12-month period—not the first 6 months.
 While not a guarantee of supply we will most certainly place our highest priority on those that work with us within this program.

 Capacity priority allocation will be made on a first-come, first-served basis until the available capacity is allocated which we expect is likely to happen by the end of February.

 To make PSP work we need your engagement now.
 We are committed to your success and we believe that this program will give you an advantage to build on during these times of very constrained capacity.